Categories

 Plants in all their forms belong here, as does algae and seaweed.
 Beautiful blooms, plants in their habitat, moss, leaves, tree details and seeds are all possible subjects.

-Enter creative abstracts, super-macro details or images of scientific study captured out in the field.
+Enter creative abstracts, super-macro details, flowers in the habitat or images of scientific study captured out in the field.

-Creative pictures made in the home or studio should go into the new Studio Art category.
+Creative pictures made in the home or studio should go into the Studio Art category.

 Fungi & Slime Moulds

-The category for mushrooms, toadstools, slime mould and lichen.
+The category for mushrooms, toadstools, slime moulds and lichen.

 They could be photographed in detail or captured up-close within their habitat.
 Enter creative abstracts or images of scientific study.
-There is no limit to how the subject is photographed, nor the creative processes used.
+There is no limit to how the subject is photographed.

 Intimate Landscape